L13/vscode-js-snippets/README.md

 ## What's new in JavaScript and TypeScript Snippets 0.21.0

-- Added `l13JSSnippets.useFunctionBlockPadding` to enable or disable empty lines in function block scopes.
+- Added `l13Snippets.javascript.useFunctionBlockPadding` to enable or disable line padding in function blocks.

 ## Index